Make Your Business Easier to Run

 Technical depth, operator mindset

-I bring over a decade of software engineering experience and workflow-focused problem solving to real operational challenges.
+I bring practical software engineering experience and workflow-focused problem solving to operational challenges.
 The goal is not software for its own sake.
 The goal is a business that runs better day to day.

 Local roots, practical support